nwmqpa/GTNH-CropAutomation/README.md

 # Running the Programs

-The first program **autoTier** will automatically tier-up your crops until the max breeding round is reached (configurable), the storage farm is full, or ALL crops meet the specified tier threshold (default is 13).
+The first program **autoTier** will automatically tier-up your crops until the max breeding round is reached (configurable), the storage farm is full, or ALL crops meet the specified tier threshold which defaults to 13.
 Note that unrecognized crops will be moved to the storage farm first before replacing any of the lower tier crops in the working farm.
-Statting-up crops during this program is also a configurable option, but it will slow down the process significantly.
+Statting-up crops during this program is also a configurable option, but that will slow down the process significantly.
 To run, simply enter:

     autoTier

 The second program **autoStat** will automatically stat-up your target crop until the Gr + Ga - Re is at least 52 (configurable) for ALL crops on the working farm.
-Note that the maximum growth and resistance stats for parent crops are also configurable parameters (default is 21 and 2, respectively).
+Note that the maximum growth and resistance stats for parent crops are also configurable parameters which default to 21 and 2, respectively.
 Any crops with stats higher than these will be interpreted as weeds and removed.
 To run, simply enter:

     autoStat

 The third program **autoSpread** will automatically spread (duplicate) your target crop until the storage farm is full.
-New crops will only be accepted if their Gr + Ga - Re is at least 50 (configurable).
-Note that the maximum growth and resistance stats for child crops are also configurable parameters (default is 23 and 2, respectively).
+New crops will only be moved to the storage farm if their Gr + Ga - Re is at least 50 (configurable).
+Note that the maximum growth and resistance stats for child crops are also configurable parameters which default to 23 and 2, respectively.
 To run, simply enter:

     autoSpread

-Lastly, these programs can be chained.
-This may be helpful if you have brand new crops (ie. 1/1/1 spruce saplings) and want them to immediately start spreading once they are fully statted-up.
-Note that keepMutations in the config should probably be set to false (default), otherwise the storage farm will be overwritten once autoSpread begins.
+Lastly, these programs can be chained together which may be helpful if you have brand new crops (ie. 1/1/1 spruce saplings) and want them to immediately start spreading once they are fully statted-up.
+Note that keepMutations in the config should probably be set to false (default) otherwise the storage farm will be overwritten once the second program begins.
+To run autoSpread after autoStat, simply enter:

     autoStat && autoSpread